Are You Facing Homelessness?

 - you did not become homeless intentionally

-You will be told in writing that the Council is satisfied with your circumstances.
+You will be told in writing that we are satisfied with your circumstances.

-You will also be told how the Council can help you.
+You will also be told how we can help you.
 This could include:

 - nomination to a private sector tenancy (in some cases the council may also be able to help with a rent deposit bond);